hyperledger/fabric/docs/source/channel_update_tutorial.rst

     Committed chaincode definition for chaincode 'fabcar' on channel 'mychannel':
     Version: 1, Sequence: 1, Endorsement Plugin: escc, Validation Plugin: vscc, Approvals: [Org1MSP: true, Org2MSP: true, Org3MSP: true]

-Since the chaincode definition has already been committed, Org3 can use the ``fabcar`` chaincode after you approve the definition.
+Org3 can use the ``fabcar`` chaincode after it approves the chaincode definition that was committed to the channel.
 The chaincode definition uses the default endorsement policy, which requires a majority of organizations on the channel endorse a transaction.
 This implies that if an organization is added to or removed from the channel, the endorsement policy is updated automatically.
 We previously needed endorsements from Org1 and Org2 (2 out of 2).
 Now we need endorsements from two organizations out of Org1, Org2, and Org3 (2 out of 3).

 You can query the chaincode to ensure that it has started on the Org3 peer.
 Note that you may need to wait for the chaincode container to start.